JJguri/psimsV2/README.md

 Software dependencies installed by the singularity image
 ==============

+This software list is installed automatically when the singularity image is used for runs including several tiles.
+When the user is testing single tiles and not using singularity, it needs to be installed manually.

+* apsim 7.9
+* mono
+* swift 0.95
+* nco 4.4.3
+* netcdf4

 _Note: this packages are in the requirements.txt file at psims/pysims/_

 * python==2.7